 “If the whole body were an eye, where would be the hearing?
 If the whole were hearing, where would be the smelling?
 But now God has set the members, each one of them, in the body just as He pleased” (1 Corinthians 12:17,18).

 But just as the body of Christ has work to do, it’s also true that the individual members of the body each have a unique part to play in that work.
 If we’re Christians, we don’t simply have a generic contribution to make; we have a particular work to engage in that is uniquely our own.
-Each of us is a one-of-a-kind package of strengths and abilities, and we’re going to have to answer for whether those gifts were used in ways that were well suited to us.
+Each of us is a one-of-a-kind package of strengths and abilities, and we will answer for whether those gifts were used in ways that were well suited to us.

 We know this, and yet what do we do?
-We identify certain types of Christian service as more important, and we spend our lives fretting over who has which ability.
-In a word, this is SINFUL.
+We identify certain types of Christian service as more important, and then waste precious time making unhelpful comparisons of ourselves to others.

 Gary Henry – WordPoints.com